-Course mark will be based on homework assignments (20%), approximately five tests (60%), and the final exam (20%).
-The final exam may cover material from the entire course.
+Course mark will be based on main homework assignments (10%), other homework assignments (5%), quizzes (55%), and the final exam (30%).
+The final exam covers material from the entire course.
+The instructor may increase the percentage of the final exam on a case-by-case basis to improve outcomes.

-Homework and Piazza There will be weekly homework (typically on WeBWork) which must be accessed from the common Canvas page.
-The main goal of WeBWork Homework is to help you learn the material.
+Homework and Forums There will be homework (typically using WeBWorK) which must be accessed from the common Canvas page.
+The main goal of WeBWorK homework is to help you learn the material.
 You are encouraged to work in groups on the more difficult problems, but then complete your individualized problems yourself.
-Do post questions and answers about homework (and other parts of the course) on Piazza, but when posting the answers, refrain from solving the problem completely, instead, point out relevant ideas from the course.
+Do post questions and answers about homework (and other parts of the course) on our forums, but when posting the answers, refrain from solving the problem completely, instead, point out relevant ideas from the course or suggest the next step, etc.